-INSIDE : Learn how to make a fun and inexpensive DIY Scuba Diver Halloween Costume for your children this fall!
+INSIDE : Learn how to make an inexpensive DIY Scuba Diver Halloween Costume for your children this Halloween.
 Plus, it is a great dress-up outfit for years to come.

 This post may contain affiliate links.
 See my full disclosure.

 This post has been updated from it’s original publish date of October 2014.
 (Scroll to the bottom of the post to see the original photos of my little babies!)